absyro/botstudio-hub/content/docs/bots/creating-bots.md

 4. Paste the webhook URL address you copied from the bot's dashboard into this.
 5. Then, as you can see, the URL has been verified successfully.
 Click on the "Save Changes" button.

+### Setting the signature for your Slack bot

-Now you must set a signature for your bot requests.
+You must set a signature for your bot requests.
 This step is optional, but if you want to secure your robot, you have to do this:

 1. In the "Settings" group, click on "Basic Information".
 2. Scroll down to the "App Credentials" section.